ngocsangyem/GCom/README.md

 |   └── images/          # Global images
 ```

-`Component` has [flat](https://en.bem.info/methodology/filestructure/#flat) structure and all files and folders is optional:
+`component` has [flat](https://en.bem.info/methodology/filestructure/#flat) structure and all files and folders is optional:

 ```
 component/